jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Upon reflection, it's no surprise our businesses and bureaucracies didn't have a plan for this COVID-19 outbreak.
 Because we don't have procedures for any disaster.
 Because our way of life is controlled by a select group of people looking to protect their high-paying positions.

 I was an insurance claims adjuster for seven years.
 The person with the checkbook you talk to after horrible events like car accidents and house fires.
-Despite promoting a low-risk lifestyle, the insurance industry still didn't prepare for disasters themselves.
+Despite promoting a low-risk lifestyle, the insurance industry still didn't prepare for disasters.
 One example, we adjusters were forced to drive into an office during heat-waves, blizzards, and ice-storms.

 It's quite surreal to speak with people who had a tragic car crash on the exact same roads your boss is demanding you drive.
 You can have a debate about telecommuting versus offices.
 But not when the streets have three feet of snow.